Hopefully we can answer some of your questions. If not, send us an email...

 Do I need to bring my instrument?

 The Jazz Club has a grand piano, drum-kit and cymbals, vocal mics, bass and guitar amps and a P.A.
 If you play piano or drums or sing, you won’t have to bring an instrument or microphone.
 Vocalists may want to bring their own microphone, and drummers their own sticks.
 If you play any other instrument you will need to bring that.
-Please note, the Brisbane Jazz Club or Talkin’ Jazz do not take responsibility for your instrument while attending the Jam Sessions or the Performance Workshop, that is up to you.
+Please note, the Brisbane Jazz Club or Talkin’ Jazz do not take responsibility for your instrument while attending the Jam Sessions, Big Band or the Performance Workshops, that is up to you.